Madrid bid for the 2020 Summer Olympics

 Madrid 2020 was a bid for the 2020 Summer Olympics by the city of Madrid and the Spanish Olympic Committee.

 History

 Applicant City phase

-The last time the Olympic Games were hosted in Spain was in 1992 when Barcelona hosted the XXV Olympiad.
+The only time that the Olympic Games were hosted in Spain was in 1992 when Barcelona hosted the XXV Olympiad.
 This was the only time the Olympic Games were staged in Spain.
 Madrid was nominated by the Spanish Olympic Committee on June 1, 2011.
 It was then approved by the government a month later.